On higher dimensional Poissonian pair correlation: Introduction

 Then $(a_n^{(1)},\ldots,a_n^{(d)})$ has $\infty$-MPPC. \end{corollary}

-In \cite{steinerberger2020poissonian}, Steinerberger introduced the notation of $2$-PPC but did not mention any sequences which satisfy $2$-PPC.
-In following theorems we study the $2$-PPC of certain sequences. \begin{theorem} Let $(a_n)$ be a strictly increasing sequence of natural numbers and $A_N$ denote the first $N$ elements of $(a_n).$ Assume that
+In \cite{steinerberger2020poissonian}, Steinerberger introduced the notation of $2$-PPC but did not indicate any sequences which satisfy $2$-PPC.
+In the following theorems we study $2$-PPC for certain sequences. \begin{theorem} Let $(a_n)$ be a strictly increasing sequence of natural numbers and $A_N$ denote the first $N$ elements of $(a_n).$ Assume that